SmileAPI/smile-openapi/docs/english/Chapter-5.md

 ### Webhook Retries

-To ensure you receive the notification, Smile will check for a HTTP response with status code between 200 and 299 from your endpoint when we send the webhook.
+To ensure you receive the notification, Smile operates on an "at least once" delivery guarantee.

-In the event that we receive a response not between 200 and 299, Smile will attempt to resend the webhook up to two times with a couple of seconds between each retry.
+Smile checks for an HTTP response with status code between 200 and 299 from your endpoint when we send the webhook.
+In the event that we receive a response outside of 200 - 299, Smile will attempt to resend the webhook up to two times with a few dozen seconds between each retry.

+This means that you may receive the same webhook event more than once.
 Please ensure you process these possible duplicate notifications in your endpoint or application.
+You can detect duplicate webhook events by comparing the ``id`` value to previous events (see *Example Payloads*, below).

 <!-- focus: false -->